alewztrong/PARADIGM-ZERO-V5.7/README.md

 **A Dynamically Consistent Scenario for Gravitational Capture of the Moon: Computational Evidence and Observational Convergence from 32 Independent Datasets**

-> Alexssandro A. — Independent Researcher, Osasco, SP, Brazil
+> Alexssandro N. — Independent Researcher, Osasco, SP, Brazil
 > Preprint submitted for peer review — March 2026

 ---